Moderate physical exercise is recommended while you are pregnant/hapū, as long as your pregnancy has no complications and you are comfortable.

 - having fun.

-Benefits of physical activity and exercise in pregnancy include to improve your:
+Benefits of physical activity and exercise in pregnancy include:

-- heart and lung strength and stamina, which can help you cope with labour
+- improving heart and lung strength and stamina, which can help you cope with labour

-- muscular strength to help you carry your baby
+- building muscular strength to help you carry your baby

-- blood circulation and reduce the risk of varicose veins
+- improving blood circulation and reduce the risk of varicose veins

-Physical activity or exercise during pregnancy can also reduce the risk of:
+Physical activity or exercise during pregnancy can reduce the risk of:

 - a long labour

-- the need for intervention, pain relief, caesarean section, forceps or instrumental delivery during labour
+- the need for pain relief, caesarean section or instrumental delivery during labour

 - pregnancy-induced high blood pressure